NIMBioS Upcoming Tutorials

 A BioQUEST Workshop at NIMBioS - Biology by Numbers: Bringing Math to the High School Biology Classroom

-NIMBioS will host a BioQUEST workshop/tutorial Jul 23-25, 2014 - Biology by Numbers: Bringing Math to the High School Biology Classroom.
-The application process is now closed.
-For more information about the tutorial, click here.
+NIMBioS hosted a BioQUEST workshop/tutorial July 23-25, 2014 - Biology by Numbers: Bringing Math to the High School Biology Classroom.

 NIMBioS sponsored a tutorial June 18-20, 2014: Algebraic and Discrete Biological Models for Undergraduate Courses.